Starfish: Threats

 Several species sometimes suffer from a wasting condition caused by Vibrio bacteria.
 A more widespread sea star wasting disease sporadically causes mass mortalities.
 The results of a 2025 study of starfish off the coast of central British Columbia suggest that those living in the fjords can better survive outbreaks of the disease due to the lower temperatures and higher salinity of their environment.

 The protozoan Orchitophrya stellarum is known to infect and damage the gonads of starfish.
 Starfish are vulnerable to high temperatures.
-Experiments have shown that the feeding and growth rates of P. ochraceus reduce greatly when their body temperatures rise above 23 C and that they die when their temperature rises to 30 C. This species has a unique ability to absorb seawater to keep itself cool when it is exposed to sunlight by a receding tide.
+Experiments have shown that the feeding and growth rates of Pisaster ochraceus reduce greatly when their body temperatures rise above 23 C and that they die when their temperature rises to 30 C. This species has a unique ability to absorb seawater to keep itself cool when it is exposed to sunlight by a receding tide.
 It also appears to rely on its arms to absorb heat, so as to protect the central disc and vital organs.

 Starfish and other echinoderms can be vulnerable to marine pollution.
 The common starfish is considered to be a bioindicator species for marine ecosystems.
 A 2009 study found that P. ochraceus is unlikely to be affected by ocean acidification as severely as other marine animals with calcareous skeletons.
 In other groups, structures made of calcium carbonate are vulnerable to dissolution when the pH is lowered.
-Researchers found that when P. ochraceus were exposed to 21 C and 770 ppm carbon dioxide (beyond rises expected in the next century), they were relatively unaffected.
+Researchers found that when P. ochraceus were exposed to 21 C and 770 parts per million of carbon dioxide (beyond rises expected in the next century), they were relatively unaffected.
 Their survival is likely due to the nodular nature of their skeletons, which are able to compensate for a shortage of carbonate by growing more fleshy tissue.